 That escalated quickly.
 But, as you can see, it’s not just me that’s interjecting ISIL and Islam into the debate.
 I’m just using their public clash as a teachable moment.

-The distinction between the practices and the person is critical to understanding why Muslims condemn ISIL.
 The Pope believes that certain Trump policies are at odds with Christianity as he understands it.
 But was he figuratively (given that Trump is not Catholic) excommunicating the GOP frontrunner?
 After all, Francis didn’t say Trump’s practices were un-Christian.
 He said the person who espoused those tactics “is not Christian.”

 The distinction between the practices and the person is critical to understanding why mainstream Muslims condemn ISIL in the way they do.
 Nearly every Muslim leader and organization I can think of rejects ISIL, though they rarely go so far as to excommunicate their opponents (as ISIL itself does.)